 AKA Maxi, Jampijinpa, Tjampitjimpa

-Maxie Tjampitjinpa painted for Papunya Tula from 1981 until his death in 1997 yet, increasingly during the last five years of his life, he created works for Warumpi Arts and a number of independent dealers.
+Maxie Tjampitjinpa painted for Papunya Tula from 1981 until his death in 1997, yet, increasingly during the last five years of his life, he created works for Warumpi Arts and a number of independent dealers.
 They included Chris Simon, from whom the artist’s record holding work was originally sourced.
 Maxie’s growing ‘independence’ was due entirely to the fact that, suffering from the renal failure that eventually took his life, he underwent regular dialysis in Alice Springs.
-Having moved in to town, he was no longer serviced by Papunya Tula that would only supply art materials to artist’s living ‘out bush’.
-This is evidenced by the fact that only seven of the 21 Papunya Tula works that have been offered for sale at auction were produced during the five years between 1993 and the year of his death.
-Interestingly no paintings at all, created prior to 1987 have appeared for sale, other than a couple created for community contractors.
+Having moved into town, he was no longer serviced by Papunya Tula, that would only supply art materials to artists living ‘out bush’.
+This is evidenced by the fact that only seven of the Papunya Tula works that have been offered for sale at auction were produced during the five years between 1993 and the year of his death.
+Interestingly no paintings created prior to 1987 have appeared for sale, other than a couple created for community contractors.

 The best result achieved for a work with Papunya Tula provenance has been the $9,600 paid for Untitled 1996 a 183 x 122 cm painting that had been estimated at $8,000-12,000 by Sotheby's in July 2004 (Lot 302).
 The image depicted a bushfire at the site of Warlurkulanga, north-west of Papunya adjacent to sand dunes.

-While Sotheby’s have in fact been the most successful of all auction houses with works by this artist having sold 13 for a total of $35,389, it is Lawson~Menzies with just eight sales to their credit that have generated $40,920.
-Bonham's and Goodman are the best of more than ten others with four works sold for a total of $26,180.
+While Sotheby’s have in fact been the most successful of all auction houses with works by this artist, having sold 13 for a total of $35,389, it is Lawson~Menzies with just eight sales to their credit that have generated $40,920.

 Works by Maxie Tjampitjinpa have suffered mixed results when offered for sale.
 They first appeared as early as 1989 when only one of the three offered sold for just $500.
 By far and away his best year at sale was 2004 when nine of 13 works sold for $55,200 or an average of $6,133 and five of his current top ten results were established.
-They remain his fourth, fifth, seventh and tenth highest results to date.
-Nevertheless only four works are recorded as having sold for more than $10,000 and only nine have sold for between $5,000 and $10,000.
+Nevertheless, only four works are recorded as having sold for more than $10,000 and only nine have sold for between $5,000 and $10,000.

-Maxie Tjampitjinpa’s works are singularly distinctive but his fortunes at auction have definitely been mixed as indicated by his 52% clearance rate.
+Maxie Tjampitjinpa’s works are singularly distinctive, but his fortunes at auction have definitely been mixed as indicated by his low clearance rate.
 His career should be seen in the light of his special place in the development of the emerging Papunya men’s style of the 1990’s.
 Paintings by Maxie Tjampitjinpa should be judged more on their aesthetic value than their source provenance.
-They are still eminently affordable and are definitely worthy of any fine contemporary collection.
+They are still eminently affordable and are more than worthy of any fine contemporary collection.
 Having fallen out of favour in recent years, the work is overdue for a reassessment, as Maxie was an extremely talented artist with barely any unworthy works on the market – even his less accomplished works are still things of great beauty.

 Johnson, Vivien.
 2008.
 Lives of the Papunya Tula Artists.
 Australia.
 IAD Press.